byte-foundry/prototypo-builder/README.md

 Please install an ESLint and Editorconfig plugin for your code editor.
 Most coding rules are enforced by our eslint config.
 There are additional rules that must be respected.
+Note that Atom will report linting errors with root imports (e.g. `from '~/_utils'`).
+This is due to [a bug](https://github.com/olalonde/eslint-import-resolver-babel-root-import/issues/3) in that eslint plugin.

 #### 80 characters max per LOC